-Systemic chemotherapy is delivered through the bloodstream to reach tumor cells throughout the body.
+Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, loss of appetite, and diarrhea.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat tumors are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

-Radiation therapy is the use of high-energy x-rays or other particles to kill tumor cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy .

-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the tumor.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the tumor.
 It uses materials made either by the body or in a laboratory to bolster, target, or restore immune system function.
 Examples of immunotherapy include cancer vaccines, monoclonal antibodies, and interferons.

 Alpha interferon is a form of biologic therapy given as an injection under the skin.
 This is sometimes used to help relieve symptoms caused by the tumor, but it can have severe side effects including fatigue, depression, and flu-like symptoms.
 Learn more about immunotherapy .

 Recent studies show that not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 As a result, doctors can better match each patient with the most effective treatment whenever possible.
-In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
+In addition, many research studies are now taking place to find out more about specific molecular targets and new treatments directed at them.

 Depending on the type of endocrine tumor, targeted therapy may be a possible treatment option.
-For instance, targeted therapies, such as sunitinib (Sutent) and everolimus (Afinitor), have been approved for treating advanced islet cell tumors .
+For instance, targeted therapies such as sunitinib (Sutent) and everolimus (Afinitor) have been approved for treating some islet cell tumors .
 Early results of clinical trials (research studies) with targeted therapy drugs for other types of endocrine tumors are promising, but more research is needed to prove they are effective.
-Learn more about these treatments in the Current Research section.
-Because research on targeted therapy is ongoing, please talk with your doctor to learn about targeted therapy treatment options.
-Learn more about targeted treatments .
+Learn more about these treatments in the Latest Research section.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s stage has changed.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, chemotherapy, and radiation therapy) but may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Often the treatment plan will include the therapies described above such as surgery, chemotherapy, and radiation therapy but they may be used in a different combination or given at a different pace.
+Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.

 People with a recurrent tumor often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence .

-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and this is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.